marticliment/UniGetUI/README.md

 **This is WingetUI's official repository.
 If you are searching for WingetUI's homepage, please refer to [https://www.marticliment.com/wingetui/](https://www.marticliment.com/wingetui/)**

 **Disclaimer:** This project has no connection with any supported package managers — it's completely unofficial.
-Be aware that I, the developer of WingetUI, I am NOT responsible for the downloaded apps.
+Be aware that I, the developer of WingetUI, am NOT responsible for the downloaded apps.

 ![Endpoint Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fmarticliment.com%2Fresources%2Fbadges%2Fdev-status.json)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/marticliment/WingetUI/dotnet-test.yml?branch=main&style=for-the-badge&label=Tests)